 Learners will gain an understanding of the principles of Forest School and the skills required for facilitating outdoor activities.
 This qualification prepares learners for employment as a Forest School Leader.

-Venue: Rainton Meadows Nature Reserve, Chilton Moor, Houghton-le-Spring, DH4 6PU
+Venue: Durham Wildlife Trust, Rainton Meadows Nature Reserve, DH4 6PU

-£895 NOCN Level 3 Certificate in Forest School Programme Leadership
+£950 NOCN Level 3 Certificate for Forest School Leaders

-To secure a place please complete the registration form
+To register your interest please complete the registration form

 There are five units of study.